Diary of a Madman (Gogol short story): Legacy

-Lu Xun was well acquainted with Russian literature and wrote a story with a similar title as Gogol's in 1918.
+Chinese writer Lu Xun was well acquainted with Russian literature and wrote a story with a similar title as Gogol's in 1918.

 The story's name was reflected in Lina Kostenko's novel Notes of a Ukrainian Madman, which makes frequent references to Gogol's writings.

+The Malayalam novel Oru Malayali Bhranthante Diary by N. Prabhakaran (translated as Diary of a Malayali Madman by Jayasree Kalathil) mentions Gogol's story in its first chapter.

 Adaptations

 On December 19, 1964, the story was adapted by Erik Bauersfeld for the radio series The Black Mass.
 This adaptation was later rebroadcast in 1987 in two parts on the radio series Tales from the Shadows.

 In 1968, the story was adaptated to film under the title Sofi, directed by Robert G. Carlisle and written by Don Eitner and Tom Troupe, with Tom Troupe as the only actor.

 Martin Donegan recorded the story in 1969 for CMS Records (CMS-536).

 Kenneth Williams recorded Nikolai Gogol's story in 1961 for an animated film by Richard Williams which was never completed.
 On 03 February 1991, the audio recording was broadcast on BBC Radio 4.

+In 2001, the story was adapted by Elliott Hayes for CBC Radio and performed by Stephen Ouimette before a live audience at the Glenn Gould Studio in Toronto.

 On 1 May 2002, Griff Rhys-Jones starred in a BBC Radio 4 dramatization by Jim Poyser as an episode of the comedy series Three Ivans, Two Aunts and an Overcoat.

-In 2007, the story was adapted by Elliott Hayes for CBC Radio and performed by Stephen Ouimette.

 David Holman adapted the story into a play; the 2010 production in Sydney (later at the Brooklyn Academy of Music in New York City) starred Geoffrey Rush.